RobiNN1/phpCacheAdmin/README.md

 - Supports ACL.
 - Detailed server statistics including memory usage, uptime, connected clients, and general info.
 - View the Redis slowlog to debug performance issues.
+- Supports both SCAN and KEYS commands for retrieving keys.

 ### Memcached
 - Uses a custom client, so **no memcache(d) extension** is required.